zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/api-client-authentication.md

 This can be done in two ways for API services in the Zowe ecosystem:

 1. HTTP basic authentication with the user ID and password/passphrase
-2. A JWT token that proves that its owner is who she/he claims to be
+2. A JSON Web Token (JWT) token that proves that its owner is who she/he claims to be

 ## HTTP Basic Authentication